-- 6 The Role Of The Executive Head Teacher - 6.1 It is the responsibility of the Executive Head Teacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Executive Head Teacher to ensure the health, safety and welfare of all children in the school. - 6.2 The Executive Head Teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy. - 6.3 The Executive Head Teacher (or Head of School) keeps records of all reported serious incidents of misbehaviour.
-The logs we keep include bullying log, racism log, homophobic behaviour log, team teach records, exclusion file, first aid overview and yellow slip CPOM reports. - 7 The Role Of Parents - 7.1 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school. - 7.2 We explain the school rules in the school prospectus, and we expect parents to read these and support them. - 7.3 We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
+6 The Role Of The Executive Head Teacher

+- 6.1 It is the responsibility of the Executive Head Teacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Executive Head Teacher to ensure the health, safety and welfare of all children in the school. - 6.2 The Executive Head Teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy, striving to send children out prepared to be good citizens in today's diverse society. - 6.3 The Executive Head Teacher (or Head of School) keeps records of all reported serious incidents of misbehaviour.
+The logs we keep include bullying log, racism log, homophobic behaviour log, team teach records, exclusion file, first aid overview and yellow slip CPOM reports.

+7 The Role Of Parents

+- 7.1 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school, which helps them to develop into good citizens in today's diverse society. - 7.2 We explain the school rules in the school prospectus, and we expect parents to read these and support them. - 7.3 We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour. - 7.4 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Executive Head Teacher.
-If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented. - 8 The Role Of Governors - 8.1 The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
+If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

+8 The Role Of Governors

+- 8.1 The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
 The governors support the Head Teacher in carrying out these guidelines. - 8.2 The Executive Head Teacher has the day-to-day authority to implement the school behaviour and discipline policy, but governors may give advice to the Executive Head Teacher about particular disciplinary issues.
+The Executive Head Teacher must take this into account when making decisions about matters of behaviour.

+9 Suspensions And Permanent Exclusions

+For information on this area please see the North Wolds Federation Exclusions policy.

+10 Monitoring

-The Executive Head Teacher must take this into account when making decisions about matters of behaviour. - 9 Suspensions And Permanent Exclusions For information on this area please see the North Wolds Federation Exclusions policy. - 10 Monitoring - 10.1 The Executive Head Teacher monitors the effectiveness of this policy on a regular basis.
-He also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 10.2 The school records of incidents of misbehaviour or cases of a serious incidents on CPOMS.
+- 10.1 The Executive Head Teacher monitors the effectiveness of this policy on a regular basis.
+They also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvements. - 10.2 The school records of incidents of misbehaviour or cases of a serious incidents on CPOMS.
 These reports are seen by the Executive Headteacher and Heads of School to take action if needed.
 These records are monitoring summarily for patterns and trends.
-This information is shared with Governors in Termly Safeguarding Meetings.
+This information is shared with Governors in Termly Safeguarding Meetings. - 10.3 The Executive Head Teacher keeps a record of any pupil who is suspended, or who is permanently excluded.
+Please see the exclusion policy for details.